 Location data is based on IP address geolocation and provides a useful snapshot of where your audience is.
 While not pinpoint accurate due to changing mobile tower and web server usage, filtering audiences by location data can be useful to build regional targeted audiences.
 Filter variables using location data include Time Zone, Country, State/Province, and more.

 Metadata is based on what is known about a visitor's device, as well as when and how many times that visitor has been on your website.
-Metadata can be useful in creating segments of people that visited your website within a specific date range, or those who have visited your site more than a certain number of times.
+Metadata can be useful in creating Groups of people that visited your website within a specific date range, or those who have visited your site more than a certain number of times.
 Filter variables using metadata include Date First Seen, Times Seen, Sessions, and more.

 Demographic data is based on Personally Identifiable Information (PII).
 These are variables such as Name, Occupation, and Email.
 Because demographic data is non-anonymous, there are only two ways to populate it in Feathr:

 - By adding it manually to individual people records

 - By purchasing and implementing a Feathr Service Package that includes Custom Data and connecting it to forms on your website

 Custom Data enables you to import PII from your website if a visitor explicitly volunteers the information by filling out a form.
 Most commonly, that would be through a registration or lead capture form.
-With information captured from forms on your website, you can build segments based on demographic data.
+With information captured from forms on your website, you can build Groups based on demographic data.

 The most common case for manually adding demographic data one piece at a time is not for marketing purposes, but to identify staff and other users from your own organization in order to prevent spending campaign budget advertising to your own organization.
 You can read more about that here.